 It’s an unfortunate fact that people struggling with depression often put off seeking treatment because they worry about the discrimination they may face by disclosing their condition to others, including fears about job loss, abandonment by loved ones, and social ostracization.
-But in 2012, are these types of concerns still warranted — or are long-felt stigmas surrounding mental illness and depression finally starting to fade?
+But are these types of concerns still warranted — or are long-felt stigmas surrounding mental illness and depression finally starting to fade?
 Two new surveys try to answer this question.

 The first study, a poll published in The Lancet and conducted by researchers from the UK’s King’s College London’s Institute of Psychiatry, asked 1082 people being treated for depression in 35 different countries about their experiences with discrimination.